MingCHEN4/MingCHEN4.github.io/_posts/2019-4-1-blogdown.md

 2. "Addins" -> "New Post" to create a new post or page, then edit the content.
 3. "Addins" -> Update Metadata" to modify the YAML metadata if necessary.

+- **To customize the site**
+- Using config.toml to set global options without touching theme authors' template files.
+  Refer to following **config.toml** section for more details.

+- The other way is to leave a few lightweight template files under "layouts/" in the theme, so that we could override them without touching the core template files.
+Take the XMin theme for example:
+Yihui put two empty HTML files *head_custom.html* ("will be added inside <head></head> of a page, e.g. to load JavaScript libraries or include CSS style sheets via <link>") and *foot_custom.html* ("added before the footer of a page, e.g. to load additional JavaScript librarier or embed Disqus comments there") under *layouts/partials/* in the theme.

+**Note**:

+1. The latter way "means you only need to create and maintain at most two files under layouts/ instead of maintaining all files under themes/.
+Note that this overriding mechanism applies to all files under layouts/, and is not limited to the partials/ dir.
+It also applies to any Hugo theme that you actually use for your website, and is not limited to hugo-xmin."

+2. Similarly, we can partially override static files using the same mechanism as overriding layouts/ files, i.e. "static/file" will override "themes/theme-name/static/file".

 - **To publish a website**
 - Without GitHub way
 1. Restart the R session -> `blogdown::hugo_build()`, then a "public/" dir is created under the root dir of the project.
+**Tips**: A doc could be setted as a draft by setting `draft: true` in corresponding YAML metadata.
+Draft posts will not be rendered if the site is built via `blogdown::build_site() or blogdown::hugo_build()`, but will be rendered in the local preview mode.(**Chapter 3**)
 2. Log into [Netlify](https://www.netlify.com/) using the GitHub account.
 3. Is this your first time to publish a website?
   - Y. Create a new site -> Drag and drop the "public/" folder to the indicated area on the Netlify web page.